 Anybody in a leadership role

-This session runs at our Edexec LIVE North and South event
+This session ran at our Edexec LIVE North and South events

 Richard leads his school’s work with partners and stakeholders alongside community engagement, cultural learning and communications activities.
 He co-leads the innovative Camden STEAM Hub, is finishing an Erasmus+-funded project with four European partner schools, and did a stint as interim head of Year 7 in 2019-2020!